 Here are a few examples of how you can lead by example:

-- Say no to fast fashion –> thrift or buy sustainable or recycled clothing instead
+- Say no to fast fashion –> Thrift or buy sustainable or recycled clothing.

-- Support the little guys –> instead of giving your money to the $ giants, support your local shops, farms, vendors, etc.
+- Support local –> Instead of giving your money to the $ giants, support your local shops, farms, vendors, artisans, etc.

 3. Spread Awareness of Regulations & Laws that Support Sustainable Tourism